 And more pictures...

-…50 photos in all!
-Now, it might seem a bit excessive at first.
-But nearly all of this have something that didn’t work out: a hand a bit blurry, eyes closed or half shut, less than ideal head placement, out of focus elements, or too cropped.
+Now, it might seem a bit excessive at first, but nearly all of these have something that didn't work out.
+Like a blurry hand, eyes closed or half shut, less than ideal head placement, out of focus elements, or too cropped.

 So here are the keepers from that 50-picture-string.
 They are exactly what I was looking for, but it took all 50 to get them!